sumiyurup/hacker/_posts/2015-01-04-the-birth-of-cyberspace.md

 ---
 layout: post
 current: post
-cover: assets/images/the-birth-of-cyberspace.jpg
+cover: /assets/images/the-birth-of-cyberspace.jpg
 navigation: false
 title: The Birth of Cyberspace
 date: 2015-01-04 10:18:00
 tags: [cyberspace, apple, neuromancer]
 class: post-template
-subclass: 'post'
+subclass: "post"
-logo: assets/images/ghost.png
+logo: /assets/images/ghost.png
 author: ghost
 ---

 William Gibson got the idea for the novel [Neuromancer](https://href.li/?http://en.wikipedia.org/wiki/Neuromancer) after seeing a bus stop poster for Apple.
 He began to imagine what this future would be like, when everybody lived inside a virtual universe.
 He named that universe “cyberspace”.